FOR IMMEDIATE RELEASE:

 Contact: Diane Pratt-Heavner

-Visit www.SchoolNutrition.org/PositionPaper to read the 2019 Position Paper, which includes links to additional details about each request.
+Visit www.SchoolNutrition.org/PositionPaper to read the 2020 Position Paper, which includes links for additional details.

 About School Nutrition Association:

-The School Nutrition Association (SNA) is a national, non-profit professional organization representing 58,000 school nutrition professionals across the country.
+The School Nutrition Association (SNA) is a national, non-profit professional organization representing more than 55,000 school nutrition professionals across the country.
 Founded in 1946, SNA and its members are dedicated to making healthy school meals and nutrition education available to all students.
 For more information on school meals, visit www.SchoolNutrition.org/SchoolMeals.